 My aim is to encourage the survival of music as a progressively human expression of art.

-There are many dangers in creating art that acts counter to the human nervous system, and a meaningful way forward isn’t manageable without mastering the devices previous music has employed to engage so successfully with our brains.
 Software can survey an incredibly large musical corpus and generate material that responds to the perceived patterns and expectations found throughout the entirety of human musical practice.
 Incorporating this historic bias is what differentiates my work from that of strictly rule-based and neural network approaches to computational creativity.